 When sowing, try to space the seeds out well or you will need to do a lot of thinning when they germinate.
 Try to harvest your radishes when they are young to enjoy the best flavour.

 Inspired to grow some veg?
 You can get a bumper pack of 21 varieties from Amazon for a great price!

-Growing your own vegetables can help with budgeting by cutting down those supermarket bil and what’s more, homegrown produce tastes so much better!
+Growing your vegetables can help with budgeting by cutting down those supermarket bills and what’s more, homegrown produce tastes so much better!
 Sowing from seed is cheaper than growing seedlings.
 Start small and try vegetables that are easy to grow and enjoy your garden!